edoffagne/cuda.tsne/README.md

 ## Introduction

+*Disclaimer*: This project is a work in progress and is not yet stable.

 Wrapper for a CUDA implementation of Barnes-Hut t-Distributed Stochastic Neighbor Embedding (t-SNE). t-SNE is a technique for dimensionality reduction that is particularly well suited for the visualization of high-dimensional datasets.